-Interested in working for the Transportation Security Administration (TSA)?
-The TSA is responsible for keeping travelers and commerce in the United States safe from harm.
+The Transportation Security Administration (TSA) is responsible for keeping travelers and commerce in the United States safe from harm.
 They secure airports, seaports, railroads, highways, and/or public transit systems.
-The agency is under the U.S. Department of Homeland Security and was created in response to the September 11th terrorist attacks.
+The agency is under the U.S. Department of Homeland Security and was created in response to the September 11 terrorist attacks.

 While TSA employees handle security for all major modes of transportation, perhaps one of the agency's biggest responsibilities is managing security at airports, where Transportation Security Administration agents screen passengers and their luggage for harmful items.

-Before you apply, you can learn about the TSA and decide which area interests you on the website.
-Details about the agency's mission as well a list of pay bands and more are also available online.
+Before you apply, learn about the TSA and decide which area interests you on the website.
+Details about the agency's mission as well a list of pay ranges and more are also available online.

 TSA Job Search and Application

-TSA applicants will apply on the USAJobs search page by keyword (Job title, department, agency, job series, or occupation) and location.
+TSA applicants can apply on the USAJobs search page by keyword (job title, department, agency, job series, or occupation) and location.
 After the search, applicants can filter results by Hiring Path, Pay, Department & Agency, Location, Work Schedule, Appointment Type, Security Clearance Level, Percentage Travel, and Job Series (a numbering system for grouping similar occupations).

-Those applying on a computer may use as many filters as they want through the filter feature on the right side.
-Candidates can remove a filter simply by click on it, found at the top of the webpage.
+Those applying online may use as many filters as they want through the filter feature on the right side.
+Remove a filter simply by clicking on it, at the top of the webpage.

-To apply for their job of choice, candidates select the position of interest and click on the title of the position for further information on job requirements and the description, as well as instructions for completing an application.
+Select the position of interest and click on the title of the position for further information on job requirements and the description, as well as instructions for completing an application.
 All applicants must create an account with USAJobs to apply.
-They can access and view application status updates on their personal Candidate Dashboard.
+Access and view your application status updates on your personal Candidate Dashboard.

 TSA Hiring Requirements

-TSA jobs require US citizenship and successful completion of a full background investigation.
-Persons interested in security officer positions must pass a medical examination, be able to read, speak, and write English, and pass a physical ability test, a drug and alcohol screening, and an aptitude test.
+TSA jobs require U.S. citizenship and successful completion of a full background investigation.
+Those interested in security officer positions must pass a medical examination, be able to read, speak, and write English, and pass a physical ability test, a drug and alcohol screening, and an aptitude test.
 Eligible candidates must also be18 years or older and have a high school diploma, GED, or security experience equivalent.

 TSA “Fast Track to Hiring” Events